Ekonavi/ekonavi-adr-docs/_adr/adr-003-Framework.md

 For long-term maintainability and interoperability, it is almost certain that there will always be React developers available to maintain and contribute to project.

 NextJS 9.3 has new SSG features (getStaticPaths,getStaticProps) that allow the combination of SSR with SSG.
+Plus [SWR hook](https://swr.vercel.app/) now available for dynamic profile content.

 Gatsby, even though feature-rich and more of a turn-key solution, will likely not provide the openness and flexibility needed for advanced customizations.
 Gatsby was designed primarily for static blogs.